It’s Not Pilates, It’s Weights

 I’m going to spare you a lot of jargon, and cut to the chase:

 Study after study after study has shown that high weights at low reps and low weights at high reps have an essentially equal effect on muscle change, all other things being equal.
-As long as you’re working to fatigue/failure, you’re getting stronger and putting on muscle.
+As long as you’re working to fatigue/failure, using a proper strength and conditioning program, and doing it at least a few times a week, you’re getting stronger and putting on muscle.

-Whether you squat 150 pounds for a few reps, or find yourself fighting through the agony of a 90-minute yoga class where the instructor is clearly using “chair pose” as filler, you’re probably going to gain the same amount of muscle in your quads, all other things being equal.
+Whether you squat 150 pounds for a few reps, or find yourself fighting through the agony of a 90-minute yoga class (when the instructor is clearly using “chair pose” as filler), you’re probably going to gain the same amount of muscle in your quads, all other things being equal.

 I hope you noticed the phrase toward the end of both paragraphs, because it’s incredibly important: “All other things being equal.”
 This is the key phrase, because there are three other major variables that impact muscle gain, besides the weight that you use: